Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 And you’ll be exposed to the beautiful, soft, velvety texture and flavors that beets provide.

-Well for one, they have these awesome phytonutrients called betalains, which have antioxidant properties, meaning them can help decrease inflammation and provide detoxification in our bodies (Source).
+Beets have these awesome phytonutrients called betalains, which have antioxidant properties.
+This means they can decrease inflammation and provide detoxification in our bodies (Source).

 For all you RUNNERS, beets and beet juice also have nitrates (not like the preservatives or those in hotdogs), which bacteria in our body use and manufacture to make nitrite and nitric oxide.